No one likes a cold shower, but that’s exactly what you’re getting after a few minutes.

 Well, let’s get the obvious out of the way:

 If those aren’t the issue, there are two possibilities that will cause you to quickly run out of hot water:

-This may be the problem if…your problem started only recently and you’ve found small bits of plastic in the:
+Your problem started only recently, and you’ve found small bits of plastic in the: